data-creative/data-creative.github.io/_posts/2018-12-16-learning-keras-tensorflow-py.md

  - azure-notebooks
 ---

-With the advent of distributed computing and GPUs and the release of [TensorFlow](https://www.tensorflow.org/), machine learning and deep learning solutions are becoming more accessible to the ordinary developer.
+In the advent of distributed computing and GPUs and the release of [TensorFlow](https://www.tensorflow.org/), machine learning and deep learning solutions are becoming more accessible to the ordinary developer.

 With the help of some tutorials on Lynda.com, I set off to learn how to create a neural network of my own using a Python package called [Keras](https://keras.io/).
 Keras provides a high-level interface which makes it easy to build, train, test, and use neural networks.